-Vermont Sales and Use Tax and Fuel Tax apply differently to fuel in Vermont, depending on the type and use of fuel.
-For example, a person buying at retail will pay 6% sales and use tax for natural gas to fuel a motor vehicle, propane in a free-standing container, and dyed diesel for limited specific uses.
-Heating oil, gas, and other fuels used for commercial purposes are also subject to 6% sales and use tax but not when used in the home.
+Vermont Sales and Use Tax and Fuel Tax, and the Petroleum Distributor Licensing Fee apply differently to fuel in Vermont, depending on the type and use of fuel.
+A person buying at retail will pay 6% sales and use tax for natural gas to fuel a motor vehicle, propane in a free-standing container, and dyed diesel except for specific exempt uses (exemption certificate required).
+Heating oil, gas, and other fuels used for commercial purposes are also subject to 6% sales and use tax, but not when used in the home.

 Where a municipality has voted to impose a local option sales tax, an additional 1% tax will apply to taxable sales made in that municipality.

-The $0.02 per gallon Fuel Tax applies to heating oil, propane, kerosene, or other dyed diesel fuel delivered in Vermont.
-The charts shown below explain the types of fuels taxed and exempted under each of these two taxes.
+The $0.02 per gallon fuel tax applies to heating oil, propane, kerosene, or other dyed diesel fuel delivered in Vermont.
+The Petroleum Distributor Licensing Fee is $0.01 per gallon of fuel sold.
+Its application is similar to the fuel tax.
+The charts on this fact sheet explain the types of fuels assessed and exempted in each case.

-Dyed diesel is exempt from Vermont Sales and Use Tax when purchased for any of the following uses:
+Dyed diesel is subject to sales and use tax except for specific uses.
+Exemption certificates are required.
+Dyed Diesel is exempt from sales and use tax when purchased for any of the following uses:

-- For farming, if used directly and exclusively for farming purposes
+- for farming, if used directly and exclusively for farming purposes; and

-The types of exempt forestry machinery and equipment are the following:
+The types of exempt forestry machinery and equipment are:

-The exemption may be claimed by completing Form S-3F, Vermont Sales Tax Exemption Certificate For Fuel Or Electricity.
+The exemption can be claimed by completing Form S-3F, Vermont Sales Tax Exemption Certificate for Fuel or Electricity.

 Dyed diesel used off road in stationary equipment (i.e., generators) when used for commercial purposes remains taxable.